abhishekdevelops/Photo_Gallery/README.md

 A responsive Photo Gallery built using HTML and CSS Flexbox.
-This project is part of my learning journey for the Responsive Web Design Certification on freeCodeCamp, focusing on Flexbox for modern web layouts.
+This project is part of my learning journey for the Responsive Web Design Certification on  **[freeCodeCamp](https://www.freecodecamp.org/)** focusing on Flexbox for modern web layouts.

 🚀 Live Demo
 🔗 View the Photo Gallery  (https://abhishekdevelops.github.io/Photo_Gallery/)